Best holiday rental deals in Dartmouth

 Best holiday homes with a patio or terrace

 The price graph will give you the nightly price average for the upcoming months.
 The week with the highest average prices is in August (10/08 - 17/08).
 During this week, a night will cost on average £156.
 Opt for a getaway in March (09/03 - 16/03) for optimal savings when heading to Dartmouth.

 Holiday Home Availability Information in Dartmouth

 This graph shows the holiday letting availability rate for the next twelve months.
 In January (11/01 - 18/01), only 46 are available.
 It will be easy to find a holiday home that suits you in one week in October (05/10 - 12/10), when 92 of the rentals are still available.

 The Weather in Dartmouth

 Here is our climate diagram for Dartmouth.
 On average, the warmest month is July.
 Conversely, January is the coolest month in Dartmouth, with temperatures falling below 2°.
 The rainiest month is July, while the driest month is March.

-Dartmouth is a town in Devon situated beside the River Dart.
-This is a part of Devon, in south west England, that has some fantastic coastal scenery; and the River Dart is certainly one of the main highlights of Dartmouth.
-Those renting a holiday letting in Dartmouth can visit some intriguing historic sites, and make quick trips to the beaches, gardens and countryside of Torbay.
+Dartmouth is a town in Devon, situated beside the River Dart.
+This part of south west England has some fantastic coastal scenery, and the River Dart is certainly one of the main highlights.
+Those renting a holiday home in Dartmouth can visit some intriguing historic sites, and go on day trips to the beautiful beaches, gardens and countryside of Torbay.